 Here's Where To Buy Green Beer For St. Patrick's Day, Because You Can't Be Too Festive

 But first, a little history about this uniquely colored brew.
-The first green beer is credited to an Irish-American physician who created it for his New York clubhouse in 1914, per Vox.
-Eventually, the concoction took off and became a mainstream symbol of the Irish holiday — even though greening beer wasn't an Irish tradition, per se.
-According to United Press International, people in Ireland were still being introduced to green beer as late as late as 1985 — and they liked it.
-With green beer becoming an international success, it's no wonder it's become a St. Patrick's Day staple.
-According to Vox, green beer is typically made with a mixture of beer and blue food coloring which mixes with the beer's natural yellow for a green look, but green food coloring to achieve the same look.
+Green beer is generally credited to an Irish-American physician, Thomas H. Curtain, who apparently created it by adding a touch of blue dye to the beer for his New York clubhouse in 1914.
+Eventually, the concoction took off and became a mainstream symbol of the Irish holiday — even though green beer isn’t an Irish tradition, per se.
+According to United Press International, people in Ireland were still being introduced to green beer as late as 1985.

 It's seriously so easy to make your own green beer at home.
-All you need is your favorite kind of beer (IPAs, pilsners, and other light beers work best, according to Bustle) and green food coloring.
+Green beer is typically made with a mixture of beer and blue food coloring, which mixes with the beer's natural yellow color for a green look, but green food coloring can help you achieve the same look.
+All you need is your favorite kind of beer (IPAs, pilsners, and other light-colored beers work best) and green or blue food coloring.
 Mix the beer together with two drops of food coloring and voila!
 Green beer galore.
 A Betty Crocker recipe suggests adding the drops of food coloring first to watch the color mix as the beer goes in.

 If no nearby bars have green beer and you don't have food coloring handy, you can always opt for beer in green cans or bottles.
 Heineken, Rolling Rock, Stella Artois, and Genesee Cream Ale all have green-hued containers to keep you in the St. Paddy’s spirit.
 It might not feel as festive as drinking green-colored beer, but at least you can't get pinched!